teejayen/carboncustodians-website/pages/nda.md

         successContainer.style.display = 'block';
         verificationCode.textContent = code;
         confirmationMessage.textContent = `Thank you, ${formDataObj.fullName}.
 Your confidentiality agreement has been recorded.`;

+        // Scroll to the top of the page for better UX, especially on mobile window.scrollTo({
+          top: 0,
+          behavior: 'smooth'
+        });
       } else {
         const errorData = await response.json();
         throw new Error(errorData.message || 'Failed to submit form');